Prisoner in China's plea for help found in Saks bag

 News website DNAinfo says it managed to track down the man - a Cameroonian who had already been released.

-The high-end department store, Saks, said it had launched an investigation into the discovery but could not determine the specific origins of the bag, the report adds.'Like slaves'
+The high-end department store, Saks, said it had launched an investigation into the discovery but could not determine the specific origins of the bag, the report adds.

 The 28-year-old woman made the discovery after pulling out a receipt from a paper shopping bag from the Fifth Avenue store.